Components of the programme

 Project

-ICLD supports 1-3 year projects with the objective of organizational capacity development, generating impact within the ICLD’s democratic core areas of equity, participation, transparency and accountability.
+ICLD funds 1-3 year projects with the objective of organizational capacity development, generating impact within the ICLD’s democratic core areas of equity, participation, transparency and accountability.

-The project application must have been preceded by the partners completing the ICLD Project planning tool to identify objectives as well as what peer learning the partners will carry out.
+The project application must have been preceded by the partners completing the ICLD Project planning tool to identify objectives as well as potential exchange and learning.
+Throughout the project, the partners can carry out mutual partner visits for capacity buildning though peer learning.

 The role of the project team is to run the project operationally and implement its activities.
 The team shall consist of 3-5 civil servants from each local government partner, among whom one project manager, who is the main contact person to ICLD.
 ICLD also encourage representation from civil society organisations relevant for collaboration with the local government, in the team.